BioMoDeL/aesop/docs/elecsimilarity.rst

    :align: center

 This heatmap compares all protein pairs in terms of ESD.
 Lower values once again indicate electrostatic similarity.

+If you would like to utilize the interactive plotting function ``plotESD_interactive`` which generates a heatmap and dendrogram, refer to this `notebook demonstration <https://nbviewer.jupyter.org/github/BioMoDeL/aesop/blob/master/docs/LTP_family_1.ipynb>`_.

 If you prefer to export the raw data, you can access the ESD matrix::